Check our Walks & Events for all our upcoming walks through till June 2015 - if you're in East Anglia there's bound to be one near you!

 We always meet on the second Sunday of the month at The Discovery Centre Great Notley Country Park, Braintree, Essex at 10am.
 We also walk most weekends at other venues in and around our counties, see the Walk Calendar for all our planned walks.

 We also hold GreyhoundPLUS walks where other dogs from your sighthound family can come along too!
-See the Walk Calendar for details.
+See Walks & Events for details.

 Our aims are to: